Ihre Katze uriniert viel? Das steckt dahinter

 If the kidneys are overloaded, more and more parts of the organ gradually fail.
 Acute renal insufficiency, for example due to poisoning, can be completely cured with immediate treatment.
 Chronic renal insufficiency, on the other hand, cannot.
 Symptoms such as vomiting, fatigue or increased urination only appear after around two thirds of the kidneys have already become diseased.
 However, if you react quickly, the progression of the disease can be slowed down with a suitable kidney diet.

 In addition to urinary tract disease, metabolic disorders can also be the reason why your cat urinates a lot.
 Hyperthyroidism results in an excess of thyroid hormones.
-This causes the metabolism to work excessively hard.
+This causes the metabolism to work excessively.
 The animal then becomes very agitated and restless, but also has strong hunger and thirst.
 This also increases urine output.
 Hyperthyroidism can be caused by both benign and malignant growths in the thyroid tissue.
 Since hyperthyroidism is similar to other metabolic diseases such as the kidney failure or diabetes mellitus described above, a blood test is necessary for diagnosis.

-Diabetes mellitus
+diabetes mellitus

 Diabetes mellitus is a sugar metabolism disorder.
-The glucose absorbed through food does not reach the cells due to a lack of insulin.
+The glucose taken in through food does not reach the cells due to a lack of insulin.
 Since glucose is the energy supplier for the cells, a cat suffering from diabetes often appears tired and exhausted.
 It also shows an increased appetite in order to compensate for the glucose requirement, as well as increased thirst.
 The reason for this is the increased blood sugar level.
 The body tries to excrete the glucose contained in the blood through urine.
 This leads to increased water loss and therefore to an increased water requirement.
 Your cat therefore drinks more and has to urinate more often.

 Diabetes mellitus can be treated well in cats.
 If the disease is detected early, it can sometimes even be completely cured.
 However, the main focus is on normalizing blood sugar levels.
 The veterinarian will usually prescribe insulin therapy and a diet tailored to diabetes to regulate blood sugar.